-NOTE: If you provide links to works samples -- audio samples, digital images, video samples, or documents -- the same limits on work samples uploaded directly to NEA-GO apply to those provided via links.
+NOTE: If you provide links to works samples -- audio samples, digital images, video samples, or documents - the same limits on work samples uploaded directly apply to those provided via links.

-Part 5: Organization & Project Profile
+Tab 7: Organization & Project Info

 The National Endowment for the Arts collects basic descriptive information about all applicants and their projects.
 The information that follows will help the NEA to comply with government reporting requirements, and will be used to develop statistical information about the organizations and projects it funds to report to Congress and the public.
 Your responses will not be a factor in the review of your application.